jpgannon/EDS-2025-QAQC/README.md

 # ** QAQC Shiny App **
 ## Overview
 This application gives users an easy-to-use web interface for looking at and fixing time-series stream gauge data.
 Users can view the data in different ways to spot errors or strange values.
 They can mark those data points and replace them with `NA` values to keep the data structure while showing those values are not usable.
 The app also lets users compare the original and cleaned data side by side to make sure the changes look right.
-Both the original and cleaned datasets can be downloaded for use in other programs or reports.
+The cleaned dataset can be downloaded for use in other programs or reports.

 ## Purpose